 Instead of heading to the main car park of Þingvellir, I would suggest that you head onto road 361 and stop at Þingvellir car park P2.
 From here, you can explore Öxarárfoss, follow the path to Þingvallakirkja, and walk up the continental crack due to the shifting of tectonic plates.

-If you are interested in dog-sledding, the one and only dog-sledding in Iceland are not far from Þingvellir.
+If you are interested in dog-sledding, the one and only dog-sledding in Iceland is not far from Þingvellir.

 You will head to Reykjavík for the night.
 2400isk per person, 1000isk for electricity.
 This campsite is a little expensive but it is close to many things.
 We stayed here for two nights.